The path to your dream life is complex and unpredictable. It’s very much like software development. How do I know?!

 What went well?

-It’s important to honor the successes and think about what sequence of events led to them.
+It’s important to honour the successes and think about what sequence of events led to them.
 Don’t take the wins for granted.
 Try to extract the learnings you can apply in future iterations.

 What didn’t work out?